element119/module-admin-redis-report/README.md

 ## 📝 Features
 ✔️ See a snapshot of the health of Redis from the comfort of the Magento admin

+✔️ Visualise historic Redis health statistics

-✔️ Supports Magento Open Source and Adobe Commerce
+✔️ Supports Magento Open Source, Adobe Commerce, and Mage-OS

 ✔️ Built in accordance with Magento best practises